philipdlevy/Phase-one-project/NOTES.md

 ### Random cocktail generator

 ###
-We need an api that has the cocktail recioes, access the recipes, automatically load the cocktails when the page comes up press a reload button to get another randomized cocktails have a comment section to comment on the drinks.
+We need an api that has the cocktail recipes, access the recipes, automatically load the cocktails when the page comes up press a reload button to get another randomized cocktails have a comment section to comment on the drinks.